 Does the Fair Housing Act Apply to All Types of Rental Properties?

 The Fair Housing Act covers most types of housing, including single-family homes, multi-family homes, condos, and even commercial properties.
-However, the following residential units and facilities are exempt from this act.
+However, the following residential units and facilities in an urban development are exempt from this act.

 This applies to a multi-family property of 2 or 4 units, in which one of the units is occupied by the owner.